mrsonne/hubit/docs/examples.md

 python -m examples.car.run
 ```

-## Tutorial
+## Car calculation

-This tutorial follows, to a large extent, the example in `examples/car`.
+This tutorial follows, to a large extent, the example in [`examples/car`](https://github.com/mrsonne/hubit/tree/master/examples/car).
 The example will be explained and some key `Hubit` terminology will be introduced.

 ### Components
 To use `Hubit` your existing tools each need to be wrapped as a `hubit` _component_.
 A `hubit` component has bindings to the input data and to the results data.
 The bindings define which attributes the component